chanoch/simple-react-router/README.md

 ## 3. Define middleware
+The middlware will be injected with the state and the history object.
+This means that middlware can both mutate the state and navigate.

 ## 4. Create initial route
 ## 5. Instantiate the router
 ## 6. Load async data and dispatch a state change